learn-compsci/mathematical-techniques/content/Unit 4 Draft.md

 	return stair_climbing(n - 1) + stair_climbing(n - 2)
 ```

 You might notice that for large enough values of $n$, the program is substantially slow.
-This is something we will talk about in the next unit!
+This is something we will talk about in the tutorial and the next unit!

 ## Example 3: Binary Search Recurrence

 Let's end on bringing it back to the motivating example of binary search.
 In terms of the big picture, recurrences are a tool used in program/algorithm analysis, among many things.
 So how about we ask ourselves, how many array accesses does the binary search program make?